-The interesting thing about Heroic Charge is that Poppy will literally carry her target a short distance after she closes the gap, making it harder to stop due to the dash going farther than might be expected.
+The interesting thing about Heroic Charge is that Poppy will literally carry her target a short distance after she closes the gap, making it awkward to stop.
 She's also likely to use it when in close proximity to a wall, so it's rare you'll be able to get in a good position to block this anyway.
-Better to wait until her target is stunned, then disengage.
-If you can her at the right angle, though, you're more than capable of interrupting this.

 Xin Zhao's Audacious Charge

 This is a fast one.
-Try to anticipate this before Xin Zhao actually dashes, and line up with him and the targeted ally.
-If you succeed in stopping him, keep in mind that whoever he tried to charge to is Challenged, and will have their armor reduced for a few seconds.
-Interestingly, Audacious Charge cannot be interrupted by any knockbacks except for Tristana's Buster Shot, meaning Monsoon cannot knock him out of it.
-Weird.
-Be careful out there.
+Try to anticipate it before Xin Zhao actually dashes, and line up with him and the targeted ally.
+If you succeed in interrupting Audacious Charge, keep in mind that whoever he tried to dash to is Challenged, and will have their armor reduced for a few seconds.

 Rengar's Unseen Predator

-Rengar's primary dash is very difficult to interrupt, not only because it's super fast, but also because for one, it's used when coming out of brush, so most of the time you literally won't be able to see him jumping towards you until it's too late, which can force you to blow Flash or Monsoon.
-Remember to keep your wards up, always have a Vision Ward or Monsoon on hand if Rengar uses Thrill of the Hunt, and never travel alone.
+Rengar's primary dash is very difficult to interrupt, not only because it's super fast, but also because it's used when coming out of brush, so most of the time you literally won't be able to see him jumping towards you until it's too late.
+Remember to keep your wards up, always have a Control Ward or Monsoon on hand if Rengar uses Thrill of the Hunt, and never travel alone.

-There are, of course, abilities Janna cannot block with Howling Gale.
-Here's a list of those, just for you:
+There are, of course, abilities Janna cannot block with Howling Gale:

 Thanks so much for reading my Janna guide!
 I hope you can benefit from this, 'cause that was the whole point of this thing anyway :P. Feel free to vote/leave a comment if I helped you out!
 (A +Rep would also be greatly appreciated :D)